opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

     // Load models weights
     TextRecognitionModel model("path/to/crnn_cs.onnx");

+    // The decoding method
+    // more methods will be supported in future model.setDecodeType("CTC-greedy");

     // Load vocabulary
     // vocabulary should be changed according to the text recognition model